zoltanjanosforgacs/react-socket-io-chat/README.md

-Please run npm start in client and server directories Right now it can be tested locally
+Please run npm start in client and server directories\n Right now it can be tested locally